hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ```
 ### `ingredients() -> List[str]`

 Returns the ingredients needed to make the recipe as a `list` of `str`.
-Each element of the list is usually a single sentence stating an ingredient, the required amount and any additional comments.
-The elements of the list should mirror the ingredients written on the website and should not include non-ingredient sentences such as sub-headings.
+Each element of the list is usually a single sentence stating an ingredient, the required amount, and any additional comments.
+The elements of the list should mirror the ingredients written on the website and should not include non-ingredient sentences such as subheadings.

 ```py
 >>> scraper.ingredients()